wizbeck/CLI_swstarships/README.md

 This app targets users who are Star Wars enthusiasts that are interested in learning basic information about the starships that exist in the Star Wars universe.

-With minimal user input, the user can see all the starships from the Star Wars API database, and select a certain starship to display its characteristics.
+With minimal user input, the user can see all the starships and their data from the Star Wars API database, and select a certain starship to display its indivdual characteristics currently available.

 ## Installation